weiglszonja/meeg-tools/README.md

 # Background

-Electroencephalography (EEG) measures neural activity by recording electrical signals at the level of populations of neurons.
+Electroencephalography (EEG) and magnetoencephalography (MEG) measures neural activity of the brain.
 The signals that are recorded from multiple sensors are inherently contaminated by noise.
-Preprocessing aims to attenuate noise in the EEG data without removing meaningful signals in the process.
+Preprocessing aims to attenuate noise in the EEG/MEG data without removing meaningful signals in the process.
+Here, we present a semiautomatic pipeline which can prepare the data for functional connectivity or event related potential (ERP) analyses.

-The eeg-preprocessing package aims to serve as a semiautomatic and reproducible framework for preprocessing EEG signals prior to time-frequency-based analyses.
+The eeg-preprocessing package aims to serve as a semiautomatic and reproducible framework for preprocessing EEG/MEG signals prior to time-frequency-based analyses.
 It minimizes the manual steps required to clean the data based on visual inspection and reduces the number of choices that depend on the researcher for rejecting segments of data or interpolation of electrodes.
 This package